romaniaph/react-pokedex-server/README.md

 # React Pokedex

-- This repo is only a back-end.
+- This repo is only the back-end.
 - [Front-End](https://github.com/romaniaph/react-pokedex)

 ## What is React Pokedex?